 Make your Iguazu visit unforgettable.
-Iguazu is a place which is on everybody's bucket list.
-Get the most out of your vacation and get all insights from our own visits and from speaking with locals.
+Iguazu is a place that is on everybody's bucket list.
+Get the most out of your vacation and get all insights from my visits and speaking with locals.

 Also, check out the long public holiday weekends when Iguazu reaches the maximum capacity.
 Public Holidays in Argentina

-After heavy rainfall, up to 39 million litres of water tumbling over every second in comparison to just 2 million during the driest time.
+After heavy rainfall, up to 39 million litres of water tumble over every second compared to just 2 million during the driest time.
 However, rain occurs throughout the year.
 In June 2014, torrential rainfall was the biggest ever recorded flow.
-Lots of platforms were closed for safety reasons.
-The boardwalk on the Brazilian site got destroyed by the high-water level.
+Many platforms were closed for safety reasons, and the boardwalk on the Brazilian site was destroyed by the high-water level.

 Avoiding Crowds (Worst Time to Visit)

 With 1.5 million visitors each year, Iguazu is pretty busy most of the year.
 Usually, 5 – 6 thousand visitors come here each day.
 On average, 10 thousand people visit the park daily in the peak season.
 There are even more visitors during Carnival, Eastern, and on bank holidays, which are on the same days in Argentina and Brazil.
 The peak season lasts from late December until the end of February (school holidays in Argentina and Brazil).
 June and July, the winter break is busy as well.
 If possible, go mid-week.
 Important Tip: The park gets closed with roughly 12 thousand visitors inside.
 This can happen during the peak season from midday onwards.